Contact: Ian Szlazak

 Research, Writing and Presentations

-Ian is the author of numerous articles on ADR topics and is a frequently called-upon speaker/ lecturer at conferences, professional programs and universities.
-He was a regular instructor and assessor in Negotiation and Interviewing for the Skills Phase of the Bar Admission Course, Law Society of Upper Canada.
+Ian is the author of several articles on ADR topics and has been called - upon asa speaker/ lecturer at conferences, professional programs and universities.
+He was a instructor and assessor in Negotiation and Interviewing for the Skills Phase of the Bar Admission Course, Law Society of Upper Canada.
 His published work includes:

 - "Haven't Been There, Haven't Done That: An Exploration of Construction Industry Partnering and Further Applications of the Concept in Other Contexts” (February 1999) 41 C.L.R.
 (Construction Law Reports) (2d) 216.